MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/stage-8-assign-a-category-page-and-a-catalog-item-page-to-a-term.md

      ![Item Page Settings](../media/OTCSP_ItemPageSettings.png)

 5. Repeat Steps 2 - 4 for all terms to which you want to assign a category page and an item details page.
-In our scenario, we'll do this to all terms within the **Site Navigation** term set.
+In our scenario, we'll do these steps to all terms within the **Site Navigation** term set.

      ![All Terms](../media/OTCSP_AllTerms.png)